 You will need to get an adapter when using this grip with your AR-15 rifle since this grip mounts to a picatinny rail.

 While some users may find this grip to be short and awkward, especially if their hands and fingers are long, there are many good points to recommend this grip.
-This grip has been ergonomically updated to be more comfortable in your hand, there is a reduction in the possibility of snagging and the there is a stop for barricade support.
+This grip has been ergonomically updated to be more comfortable in your hand, there is a reduction in the possibility of snagging and there is a stop for barricade support.

 The next grip in our list is a nice suite of accessories for your rifle.
 The Daniel Defense AR-15 stock set contains several pieces in the set.
 It has an adjustable buttstock, an improved pistol grip and a vertical foregrip as well.
-The company has produced this set using glass-filled polymer for all the included pieces and they are finished with soft touch rubber over molding that is placed in the most beneficial places.
+The company has produced this set using glass-filled polymer for all the included pieces and they are finished with soft-touch rubber over-molding that is placed in the most beneficial places.
 This set will actually provide you with an adjustable buttstock that features interchangeable rubber end pads and a pistol grip that incorporates an oversized trigger guard.

 The third piece to this set is the actual Daniel Defense pistol vertical grip.
 This grip is newly improved and redesigned.
 The user will find that it is very lightweight and it also includes the soft touch rubber overmolding.
 This molding will help you to improve your grip on your rifle.
 Another nice feature to the Daniel Defense grip is the included storage space built in.
 This extra space is perfect for keeping an extra set of batteries while you are out in the field or in the range.

-Since there are 3 pieces in this set, it makes a nice addition to your rifle case.
+Since there are 3 pieces in this set, it makes a nice addition to your tactical rifle case.
 If you are a serious hunter, it is a nice option to have all of these accessories on hand.
 The Daniel Defense grip will need to be mounted with a Picatinny mounting system, so be sure that you have the proper adapter if needed.
 If you are not sure, ask your gun dealer for suggestions.

 The Magpul Picatinny AFG1 Angled Fore Grip is constructed using polymer and it has molding for reinforcement.
 This grip measures about five and a half inches in length and users find that the grip does extend just under two inches past the rail.
 This AR-15 fore grip is available for purchase in several colors – black, dark earth, or olive drab green.
 These colors options make this grip a good fit for hunting, since they help with camouflage.
 The angled grip helps the user to maintain better control when using their rifle and it increases resistance against recoil and rapid firing.